Essential Guide of Things To Do in Andalucia

-Due to its geographic location between the north of the Mediterranean Sea and the Atlantic Ocean, Andalucia boasts a several microclimates and a wide range of activities and leisure options based on the sea.
+Due to its geographic location between the north of the Mediterranean Sea and the Atlantic Ocean, Andalucia boasts several microclimates and a wide range of activities and leisure options based on the sea.

 But Andalucia is not all about oceans and the sea.
 The region boasts several mountain chains such as the Sierra Morena, Sierra Nevada, Axarquia or the Sierra Madrona.
-The Mediterranean coast near Granada and Malaga boast a lot of cliffs and unique rock formations like El Torcal near Antequera or El Chorro near Malaga.
+The Mediterranean coast near Granada and Malaga boasts a lot of cliffs and unique rock formations like El Torcal near Antequera or El Chorro near Malaga.

 The cross-cultural heritage is probably the ingredient that adds a lot to Andalusia’s attractiveness.
 The name “Andalucia” comes from the Arabic word “Al-Andalus”, who reigned Andalucia during almost a century.
 The Moorish legacy is still visible and palpable in every Andalusian corner.